-Office 365 comes with a full list of tools that will make you and your colleagues more productive!
+Office 365 and Microsoft 365 come with a full list of tools that will make you and your colleagues more productive!
 Because you’ve been using Office applications for many years, it’s easy to stick to the same old habits.
 For example, you’ve probably memorized all kinds of keyboard shortcuts.
 Once you’ve adapted to a changed interface, you’ll want to use your favorite application in the same familiar way.

 Well, you may be missing new features that can revolutionize the way you work!
-Microsoft wants businesses to increase productivity with its products, and with the recent release of Office 2016, collaboration has been pushed to another level.
+Microsoft wants businesses to increase productivity with its products and they keep pushing collaboration to another level.

 Are you a big fan of Word, Excel, PowerPoint, OneNote, Publisher or Outlook?
 Do you often use Skype for Business, and OneDrive or SharePoint?
 Check out these cool new features!